 15454-OPT-AMP-C= cards effected by this issue will experience potential traffic outtages while loading SW which updates the optical module firmware.

 There is no identified workaround for this issue.
 Cisco recommends replacement for affected cards which can be identified by serial number.
 This field notice contains a serial number validation tool which allows customers to confirm their affected hardware.
-The link to this serial number validation tool can be found in the "How to Identify Hardware Level" section of this field notice.
+The link to this serial number validation tool can be found in the "How to Identify Affected Products" section of this field notice.